Army of the Mughal Empire: Horse

-Normally, the riders were armed with Bow and arrow, mace, cavalry lance, Sabre, swords, shields, and sometimes also rifle.
-Materials of the Mughal cavalry armour was made up of steel or leather, heavy chainmail, lamellar, or half-plate armor, while their horses also worn similar type of protection.
+Normally, the riders were armed with bows and arrows, maces, cavalry lances, sabres, swords, shields, and sometimes also rifles.
+Mughal cavalry armour was made of steel or leather, heavy chainmail, lamellar, or half-plate armour, while their horses also wore similar types of protection.
 The full set of their armour consisted of two layers; the first consisting of steel plates and helmets to secure the head, breast, and limbs.
 Underneath this steel network of armour was worn an upper garment of cotton or linen quilted thick enough to resist a sword or a bullet, which came down as far as the knees.
 There was also a custom among the riders to cover the body in protective garments until little beyond a man's eyes could be seen.
 Above all, they wore the traditional dress of their tribes, such as silken pants as the lower garment and a pair of kashmir shawls wrapped around the waist completed this costume.
-Furthermore, Giovanni Francesco Gemelli Careri testified about the magnificent gallop of the Mughal cavalier's charge, as they adorned their horse;s saddles and head covers with gems or jewel stones.
+Furthermore, Giovanni Francesco Gemelli Careri testified about the magnificent gallop of the Mughal cavalier's charge, as they adorned their horse's saddles and head covers with gems or jewel stones.

-The horse cavalry and musketeers recruited by mansabdars were required to meet the standard of quality set by the emperor.
-The cavalry troopers in particular was riding the strong breeds of Tartary (central Asian) or Persian steeds which generally have larger body than most horses commonly found in India during that time.
-The quality control regarding the imperial standart used Dagh (imperial mark) which branded on the side of the horse.
-The cavalry troops of the Mughals also required to possess extra mounts as spare Well-bred horses were either imported from Arabia, Iran or Central Asia, or bred in Sindh, Rajasthan and parts of Punjab.
+The horse cavalry and musketeers recruited by mansabdars were required to meet the quality standards set by the emperor.
+The cavalry troopers in particular were riding the strong breeds of Tartary (central Asian) or Persian steeds which generally have larger bodies than most horses commonly found in contemporary India.
+The quality control regarding the imperial standard used Dagh (imperial mark) which branded on the side of the horse.
+The cavalry troops of the Mughals were also required to possess extra mounts as spares.
+Well-bred horses were either imported from Arabia, Iran and Central Asia, or bred in Sindh, Rajasthan and parts of Punjab.
 Emperors at times also issued firman or imperial mandates on regular intervals addressing officials like mansabdars, kotwals, zamindars and mutasaddis for the remission of taxes for promoting the horse trade.
 Meanwhile, the emperor and the high-ranking commanders using Arabian horses for their high quality.
 The Marathan lords of Thanjavur regularly sent tributes to the empire by sending Persian and Arabian horses.